This is a means-tested capped discretionary fund that may assist students with a variety of course related costs and travel.

 The funding available to the college is to help you with the cost of studying and comes from a government body called ESFA (Education and Skills Funding Agency) and is public money.

 It will always be conditional on your attendance at college.
 Payments will be stopped if your attendance goes below 90% the previous week.
 Whilst we recognise that students face financial pressures, the funding you are applying for is not a right and Aylesbury College has a duty to make sure the funds are awarded fairly and to the students most in need.

 You can apply for the 19+ College Support Scheme, if you need financial help to stay on in further education or training and you are not in receipt of the 19 + Advanced Learners Loan.

 Buckinghamshire College Group will calculate whether you will receive a discretionary payment, how much you could get, and what it should be used for once you have applied.

 To apply, you must be at least 19 years old at the start of the applicable academic year (this is the 31st August).
 You must also be taking part in full-time or part-time further education or training and your family income must be under £45,000 per year.

 Please fill in your application carefully.

 - Make sure the bank details are valid, correct and clearly written so payments are not delayed.

-- The learner MUST supply a valid email address as correspondence concerning payments will be via email.
+- The student MUST supply a valid email address as correspondence concerning payments will be via email.

-- The learner must read, tick and sign the declaration – the declaration includes permission for us to talk to the partner parents, carer’s or guardians about the learners financial payments.
-If this is not ticked we will be unable to discuss the learners’ finance.
+- The student must read, tick and sign the declaration – the declaration includes permission for us to talk to the partner parents, carer’s or guardians about the students financial payments.
+If this is not ticked we will be unable to discuss the students’ finance.